 Digital Time is my ongoing research project into how time and the temporal are critical underpinnings for the presentation and experience of popular social media platforms.
 Arguing that understanding and transforming the temporal is key to the operation of such platforms, the project showcases how plaforms variously privilege the new and novel, the old and forgotten as catalysts for participation, while disrupting temporality with algorithmic ordering.
+The book for this project is under contract with NYU Press.

 Tim Highfield (2017).
 ‘Socially mediated moments and memories: Now, then, and the tangled temporality of digital media’, Mediatization of Time conference, Bremen, 7-8 December 2017.